ftm616/FactorialProgram/README.md

 How It Works
 The program asks the user to enter a number, then computes its factorial using a simple algorithm (loop or recursion)

-##🤝 Contributions

-Pull requests are welcome!
-If you have ideas to improve the project (UI, better algorithms, optimizations), feel free to contribute.